 For additional information, call the Grove City environmental supervisor at 614-277-3058.

-The Jackson Township Bulk Trash Disposal for all Jackson Township residents, including Grove City and Urbancrest, is open weekdays, 8 a.m.-4 p.m., Monday, May 2 through Friday, Sept.
-30 at the Jackson Township Administration Building, 3756 Hoover Road.
+The Jackson Township Bulk Trash Disposal for all Jackson Township residents, including Grove City and Urbancrest, is open weekdays, 8 a.m.-4 p.m., May-September at the Jackson Township Administration Building, 3756 Hoover Road.
 The service is not available on holidays.
 Residents must check in at the Jackson Township Administration office prior to unloading.
+Watch for updates in 2023.

 Accepted items include: residential bulk trash, tires (limit of four) and scrap metal.
 The following items are not accepted: batteries, motors, light bulbs, hazardous waste (chemicals, oils, paints), TVs and monitors.